How to play bar chords

 Position 2

-This is the move you will need to make when you start a barre chord.
+This is the move you will need to make when you start a bar chord.
 You can practice this before moving on.

-Once you understand these guitar position changes and can do the pinch movement, there will surely be the problem of sound… and pain :
+Once you understand these position changes and can do the pinch movement, there will surely be the problem of sound… and pain:

 “it sounds bad”, “it hurts”…